meirjann/ikea_bilresa_scrollwheel/README.md

-# ikea_bilresa_scrollwheel_button
+Automation blueprint for the Ikea Bilresa Scroll wheel

-Automation blueprint for the Ikea Bilresa scroll wheel center button
+I have one automation for the Button with its 3 stages and 3 groups as well as one for the scroll wheel to controll the lights brightness.